Homeowners Insurance

 Policy Limits Coverage capped at dwelling limit Typically 100% of insured dwelling value

 Wind and hail deductibles deserve special attention.
-In high-risk states like Florida, Texas, and Colorado, insurers routinely apply a separate wind or hail deductible — often 1–5% of the insured dwelling value — rather than your standard flat deductible.
-On a $300,000 home, a 2% wind deductible means you pay the first $6,000 out of pocket before insurance kicks in.
+In high-risk states like Florida, Texas, and Colorado, insurers routinely apply a separate wind or hail deductible, often 1–5% of the insured dwelling value, rather than your standard flat deductible.
+On a $300,000 home, a 2% wind deductible means you pay the first $6,000 out of pocket before insurance pays anything.

 Roof material also influences premiums.
 According to Consumer Reports’ homeowners insurance analysis, impact-resistant roofing materials (Class 4 shingles) can qualify for premium discounts of 10–30% with many carriers.
 For more strategies on reducing what you pay, see our guide on how to save money on your homeowners insurance.